Are you my new bunny parent?

-Here is a chart of cage sizes.
-I consider this an absolute minimum (actually I consider it far too small, but this is the industry-standard).
+Here are measurements for cage sizes (adult weight / square footage).
+I consider this an absolute minimum (actually I consider it far too small, but this is the industry standard).
 Larger is much better.

 If your rabbit’s cage/tractor is outside, consider the placement so that your rabbit is sheltered from the elements.
 Wind and rain are the enemies in cold weather.
 You’ll need shade in warmer weather.